peterstadler/existdb-docker/README.md

     which means you'll find eXist at `http://localhost:8080/exist/` but you may change this to simply `/` and eXist will listen at `http://localhost:8080/`

+## setting the admin password
+The admin password is read from a file secret.txt at ${EXIST_HOME} in the Docker container.
+You can mount your password file at this location via `-v /full/path/to/your/secret.txt:/opt/exist/secret.txt`; if you don't provide a password file, a random password will be generated and written to this file (within the container).

 # License
 This Dockerfile is licensed under a MIT license.